 We have included below guidelines for working remotely along with templates for tracking productivity and work tasks.
 These are not mandatory, but may be helpful for supervisors and staff to coordinate work efforts.

-Here you will find information on voluntary temporary furloughs and temporarily reduced hours.
+Here you will find information on short temporary furloughs, layoff and temporarily reduced hours.
 The second link is a chart that outlines the impact of furloughs, reduction in hours and time off programs in employee benefits.

 Please email the HR Staff at email@example.com for questions related to payroll or timekeeping.